 - developing methods to predict possible hazards drawn from experience, historical data and other appropriate information sources;

-- providing training and educational support to employers and new/trainee employees.
+- providing training and educational support to employers and new or trainee employees.

-- Starting salaries for trainee inspectors with the Health and Safety Executive (HSE) are around £26,500, rising to about £29,000 after the two-year training period.
+- Starting salaries for trainee inspectors with the HSE are in the region of £25,000, rising to £30,000 after a two-year training period.

 - HSE inspectors who have completed training and have three to five years' experience earn in the region of £35,000 to £50,000, depending on the area of specialism and geographical location.